hyperledger/indy-node/docs/source/requests.md

         - `from` (base58-encoded string):
              Identifier (DID) of the transaction author as base58-encoded string for 16 or 32 bit DID value.
-             It may differ from `endorser` field who submits the transaction on behalf of `identifier`.
+             It may differ from the `endorser` field who submits the transaction on behalf of `identifier`.
-             If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
+             If `endorser` is absent, then the author (`identifier`) plays the role of the endorser and submits a request on his own.
-             It also may differ from `dest` field for some of requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).
+             It also may differ from `dest` field for some of the requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).

              *Example*: